paradoxnafi/project_283/README.md

 ## And English text into morse code.
 You need to login to
 ## use this software.
 Default username is "admin" and default
 ## password is "AdmiN"
+## This code requires latest version of Code Blocks (17.12) to compile properly